pmndrs/react-three-fiber/readme.md

 #### Why?

-Building dynamic scene graphs declaratively with re-usable components makes dealing with Threejs easier and brings order and sanity to your codebase.
+Building dynamic scene graphs declaratively with re-usable components makes dealing with threejs easier and brings order and sanity to your codebase.
 These components react to state changes, are interactive out of the box and can tap into React's infinite ecosystem.

 #### Does it have limitations?

 None.
-Everything that works in Threejs will work here.
-In contrast to "bindings" where a library ships/maintains dozens of wrapper components, it just renders JSX to Threejs dynamically: `<mesh />` simply is another expression for `new THREE.Mesh()`.
-It does not know or target a specific Threejs version nor does it need updates for modified, added or removed upstream features.
+Everything that works in threejs will work here.
+In contrast to "bindings" where a library ships/maintains dozens of wrapper components, it just renders JSX to threejs dynamically: `<mesh />` simply is another expression for `new THREE.Mesh()`.
+It does not know or target a specific threejs version nor does it need updates for modified, added or removed upstream features.

-#### Is it slower than raw Threejs?
+#### Is it slower than raw threejs?

-No. Rendering performance is up to Threejs and the GPU.
+No. Rendering performance is up to threejs and the GPU.
 Components participate in the renderloop outside of React, without any additional overhead.
 React is otherwise very efficient in building and managing component-trees, it could potentially outperform manual/imperative apps at scale.

 #### What does it look like?